 4. Nobel Prizes

 Italy is among the countries that have stacked up a good number of Nobel Prizes.
-Italy has 6 awardees of Nobel Prize for Literature, which just proves how good Italians are in the field of art—good old Dante would have been a proud Italian!
+Italy has six awardees of the Nobel Prize for Literature, which just proves how good Italians are in the field of art—good old Dante would have been a proud Italian!

 The place Rome pretty much sums up why you should be a proud Italian.
 Rome is simply the end-goal of every traveler, especially with the smallest country (Vatican City) being located at the heart of Rome.
 The most beautiful thing about Rome is its great history and the development it is undergoing now—the city trying to modernize the place while keeping the history of Rome in check and in place.